Factors to Consider When Choosing a Pergola Plan

 Materials

-Natural wood has long been the most popular material for DIY pergolas due to its beauty and availability.
+Natural wood has long been the most popular material for pergolas due to its beauty and availability.
 Wood is also quite easy to work with.
 Cedar and redwood offer excellent natural resistance to decay and insects, making them ideal choices for long-lasting outdoor structures.
 Pressure-treated lumber can be a cost-effective alternative that delivers solid durability when properly sealed and maintained.
+The tops of posts and the ends of beams are where wood sucks up water like a straw; treating these end grains with preservative is essential to prevent rot from the inside out.

 Foundation Requirements